vtex-apps/wish-list/docs/README.md

 }
 ```

-By "default implementation" we mean that, by installing the Wishlist app in your store, you're using the `json` above behind the scenes to build the new page template (`/wishlist`), as shown in the third image displayed above.
+By "default implementation," we mean that when you install the Wishlist app in your store, you're using the `json` above behind the scenes to build the new page template (`/wishlist`), as shown in the third image above.

 Therefore, to customize the `/wishlist` page configuration, you need to: